 Obviously, placing a symbol on a line causes that part of the line to be hidden.
 In most contexts, it will be clear that the line continues through the symbol, but if you want more visual separation of lines and symbols, you can draw the symbols in grey, or in another color, and allow the lines to show through them.
 If doing so, the thick lines that make up the symbol for sounds of specified duration should probably be drawn even thicker.

-However, like most other things, the use of color is always optional in global notation, and most of the examples on this website are written in monochrome.
+However, like most other things, the use of colour is always optional in Global Notation, and most of the examples on this website are written in monochrome.